AhmedAbdelGawadFarag/web-blog/README.md

 # README

-web plog using ruby on rails , where only Authenticated users( signed in ) can post an article and comment on any post , users data are hashed in the database
+web plog using ruby on rails , where only Authenticated users( signed in ) can post an article and comment on any post , users data are hashed in the database and a lot more give it a try

 * Rails version : 6